forestgrape/coronavirus/monitor_and_control.md

   * __outdoor gastronomy__: not risky, as long as clean mask are used when getting/bringing the food.
 * __masks__:
   * __outdoor__: any mask including cloths masks and scarf like.
 E.g. for Ski teachers to prevent droplet transmission
-  * __indoor__: only surgical masks or above ([Mask Types](#mask-types)) since:
+  * __indoor__: surgical masks or above ([Mask Types](#mask-types)) since:
-    *  increased risk aerosol transmission risk due to high altitude
+    *  __Increased Aerosol Transmission__: At high altitude combined with sports, the aerosol transmission is increased.
-    *  cloths mask scarfs and the like are hard to distinguish but in indoor cabins masks should be controlled: good filtration and virus-clean masks are important
+    *  __Good filter__: Cloths masks, scarfs and so on are hard to distinguish and some of them don't hold back virions in aerosol efficiently.
+Even good cloths masks offer less [filter performance](#filter-performance) than most surgical masks.
-    *  mask likely offer better protection if fresh/clean [clean masks](#clean-masks).
+    *  __Clean masks__: Mask likely offer better protection if fresh/clean [clean masks](#clean-masks).
+So it is better to go skiing with a bunch of surgical masks and rotate them.
+By [cleaning](#mask-cleaning) the masks can be reused.

   > Recently I read I a comment from a speaker from a Cableway Association, reading something like: "We cannot and must not control whether people wear clean or the right masks, we trust on the own responsibility."
   > Several points:
   > * Everybody should encourage and motivate everybody to take good protections.
-If control is necessary, the system needs to be or at least attempted to be designed such that control is possible.
+If control is helpful, the system needs to be or at least attempted to be designed such that controlling is possible.
-  > * Aerosol transmission plays a role in the transmission of Covid and many cloth mask offer only few protection versus aerosol.
+  > * Aerosol transmission plays a role in the transmission of Covid and many cloth masks offer only few protection versus aerosol.
+I avow, this is still disputed to some extent.
   > * Own responsibility is for everyone including operators.
-If there are few official rules and so there is no general rule for a specific situation (e.g. on the mask type), it still can be adequate to set a rule or do checks in sensible situations.
+If there are few official rules, then there are many specific situations with no general/official rule (e.g. on the mask type).
+In sensible situations, it can be adequate to locally set additional rules or do checks.